BEST PLACE TO SEE IN POLAND IN 7 DAYS

 You could also use public transportation – buses and trams – to get around.

-Wroclaw is located in the west of Poland – on the Oder River – and the fourth biggest city in the country.
-It is also an important industrial, commercial, and educational hub I actually visited as a kind of university exchange program, and thus, it is a lively and lovely city with quite some beautiful places to explore.
+Wroclaw is located in the west of Poland – on the Oder River – and the country’s fourth biggest city.
+It is also an important industrial, commercial, and educational hub.
+I actually visited it as a kind of university exchange program, and thus, it is a lively and lovely city with quite some beautiful places to explore.